 what Monty reveals when he opens a door

 what remains behind the other door

 The game starts with the contestant choosing one door at random.
-In doing so, the contestant makes a random choice from among the car, the first goat, and the second goat.
+In doing so, the contestant makes a random choice from among the first goat, the second goat, and the car.

 If the contestant happens to pick one of the goats, then the other goat is revealed and the car is behind the remaining door.

 If the contestant happens to pick the car, then Monty reveals one of the goats and the other goat is behind the remaining door.

 def monty_hall_game(): """Return [contestant's guess, what Monty reveals, what remains behind the other door]""" contestant_guess = np.random.choice(hidden_behind_doors) if contestant_guess == 'first goat': return [contestant_guess, 'second goat', 'car'] if contestant_guess == 'second goat': return [contestant_guess, 'first goat', 'car'] if contestant_guess == 'car': revealed = np.random.choice(goats) return [contestant_guess, revealed, other_goat(revealed)]

 Let’s play!
 Run the cell several times and see how the results change.

 To gauge the frequency with which the different results occur, we have to play the game many times and collect the results.
 Let’s run 10,000 repetitions.

 It’s time to run the whole simulation.
 But unlike our previous simulations in which each simulation produced a single value, in this example we simulate a list of three values each time.